Edi Rama, the Albanian PM who took on the UK government over migration | bne IntelliNews

 Rama talked of the party’s “beautiful victory”, and outlined plans in his victory speech to turn Albania into the Balkan champion for tourism, energy and agriculture.
 He also appointed the world’s most female-dominated cabinet; over 70% of Rama’s new government were women, including the heads of the ministries of finance, energy and foreign affairs.

 Opposition leader Lulzim Basha, meanwhile, condemned the electoral “massacre”.
-Some of the opposition’s criticisms were backed up by international observers, who reported that members of the ruling party took advantage of their official positions during the campaign ahead of the general election.
+Some of the opposition’s criticisms were backed up by international observers, who reported that members of the ruling party had taken advantage of their official positions during the campaign ahead of the general election.

 A major scandal erupted when it was revealed that the Socialists had created a database containing the personal data of Albanian citizens, using data from state institutions.
-That included data on citizens employment history, their religious beliefs, tax returns, telephone numbers, email addresses, social security numbers, sexual orientation and medical records.
+That included data on citizens' employment history, their religious beliefs, tax returns, telephone numbers, email addresses, social security numbers, sexual orientation and medical records.
 It also emerged that each and every Albanian citizen was under the “patronage” of a trusted Socialist Party member, reportedly called “patronagists”, tasked with keeping an eye on the people they had under their “patronage”.

 Opposition disarray

 The Socialists have been helped by the disarray of the opposition.
-Under former Tirana mayor Basha, the Democrats failed twice to dislodge the Socialists in the general elections in 2017 and 2021, while the Socialist League for Integration’s presence in parliament has slumped to only four seats.
-Within the Democrats, the last election defeat was followed a very public stuggle for power between Basha and Sali Berisha, culminating in Berisha’s supporters storming the party’s own headquarters.
+Under former Tirana mayor Basha, the Democrats failed twice to dislodge the Socialists in the general elections in 2017 and 2021, while the Socialist League for Integration’s presence in Parliament has slumped to only four seats.
+Within the Democrats, the last election defeat was followed a very public struggle for power between Basha and Sali Berisha, culminating in Berisha’s supporters storming the party’s own headquarters.
 Berisha, who is sanctioned by the US for corruption, has since then taken over the party.

 A recent poll showed that Rama remained the country’s most popular politician as of October – albeit with only 40.6% support, which was outweighed by the 56% of respondents with a negative opinion of him.
 However, other politicians performed even worse, and the poll also revealed that Albanians are overwhelmingly pessimistic about the way their country is going.